kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 ### Conclusions
 One of the key takeaways from this post is that a good way to understand HNSW indices is through a sequence of relaxation of kd trees.
 Sa trees relax kd trees by giving up balance and allowing nodes to have more than 2 children.
-HNSW indices further relax the "treeness" by allowing each node to connect to any other node to form a graph, while still maintaining that nodes that are close to each other form clusters.
+HNSW indices further relax the "tree-ness" by allowing each node to connect to any other node to form a graph, while still maintaining that nodes that are close to each other form clusters.
 Importantly, the search algorithm used in all these indices are almost identical.
 In addition, a good way to position the capabilities of these indices